21 Fun Things to Do in Central Park, New York City

 If you don’t have the time to visit Loeb Boathouse and rent a boat of your own, why not do the next best thing and watch the tiny boats sail across Conservatory Water?

-A nod to Lewis Carroll’s classic, the Wonderland Statue is a fan-favorite, especially for children who enjoy a climb (and it is encouraged).
+A nod to Lewis Carroll's classic, the Alice in Wonderland Statue is a fan-favorite, especially for children who enjoy climbing (which is allowed).

 15. Get Wild at the Central Park Zoo